JamieBort/Learning-Directory/Git/security/README.md

 - There can be a `dependabot.yml` file that is used to configure dependency version updates.

+The `dependabot.yml` file needs to go in the `./.github/` directory.

+See `https://github.com/JamieBort/Personal-Dashboard/tree/master/.github/dependabot.yml` as an example.

+**Maybe** the `dependabot.yml` file needs to be in the master/main branch before it will work.

 Default: Disabled

 ### Code scanning